Formulation and Fit of a Talent-Oriented Organizational Model in Social Security Using a Mixed-Method Technique

 Talent-driven organization, social security, structural equation modeling Send feedback See dictionaryAbstract

-In the current competitive and complex environment, social security organizations need new models for attracting and retaining talents that can create a sustainable competitive advantage; in this regard, the use of mixed techniques and the development of a talent-oriented organization model can lead to the identification and development of effective and sustainable solutions.
-The present research method is an applied research method based on the purpose and a descriptive method based on the method of data collection from the survey branch.
-This thesis is a mixed research method (qualitative-quantitative).
-In this type of research method, two qualitative and quantitative research methods are used simultaneously to collect and analyze data.
-The statistical population in the qualitative section includes experts from the Social Security Organization, which is limited to 20 deputies and top charts of the Social Security Organization.
-The statistical population in the quantitative section includes managers, employees, and other stakeholders of the Social Security Organization, who were selected randomly.
-After collecting the data, it was analyzed using MAXQDA and Smart PLS software.
-The research results are presented in the form of a native paradigm model, whose validity, reliability, and fit have also been confirmed.
-The research results, aimed at improving talent management methods and approaches in social security organizations, can lead to identifying solutions for optimizing organizational performance and increasing efficiency in dealing with talent-related challenges.
+In today’s competitive and complex environment, social security organizations require novel models for attracting and retaining talent that can create sustainable competitive advantages.
+In this regard, the use of mixed-method techniques and the development of a talent-oriented organizational model can lead to the identification and development of effective and sustainable solutions.
+The present study is applied in terms of its objective, and descriptive-survey in terms of data collection method.
+This dissertation employs a mixed-method research design (qualitative–quantitative).
+In this approach, both qualitative and quantitative methods are simultaneously used for data collection and analysis.
+The qualitative research population includes experts from the Social Security Organization, limited to 20 individuals from among the deputies and top-level executives.
+The quantitative research population consists of managers, staff, and other stakeholders of the Social Security Organization, who were selected randomly.
+The data were analyzed using MAXQDA and Smart PLS software.
+The findings of the study are presented in the form of a localized paradigmatic model, the validity, reliability, and fit of which have been confirmed.
+The research findings, aimed at improving methods and approaches to talent management in social security organizations, can contribute to identifying strategies for optimizing organizational performance and enhancing efficiency in addressing talent-related challenges.

 Downloads